Locations

 The effort spent negotiating these clauses up front (even if the event never occurs) can save enormous hassle and future costs.

-If you lack them and an M&A event occurs, you’ll have to negotiate with SAP from scratch when your leverage may weaken.
+If you lack them and an M&A event occurs, you’ll have to negotiate with SAP from scratch, when your leverage may be weakened.
 So, where possible, build flexibility into the contract ahead of time.

 Negotiation Tactics with SAP During M&A